8 Foods to Repair Your Gut that You Should Be Eating

-Wild, fatty fish such as salmon are an excellent source of Omega 3s and Vitamin D. Omega 3s reduce inflammation and increase healthy gut bacteria.
-Research has shown that Omega 3s could play an important role in reversing chronic gut-related illnesses, including metabolic disorder, obesity, and colorectal cancer.12 Meanwhile, low levels of Vitamin D have been associated with IBD and colon cancer.
+Wild, fatty fish such as salmon are an excellent source of Vitamin D and Omega 3s.
+Wild, fatty fish such as salmon are an excellent source of Vitamin D and Omega 3s.
+Omega 3s reduce inflammation and increase healthy gut bacteria.
+They may also play an important role in reversing chronic gut-related illnesses, including metabolic disorder, obesity, and colorectal cancer.12 Meanwhile, low levels of Vitamin D have been associated with IBD and colon cancer.
 Increasing Vitamin D intake dramatically lowers inflammation and promotes the activity of friendly bacteria in your gut.
 This helps defend against infections such as Salmonella.13

 My cookbook has a number of tasty salmon recipes, including inflammation-fighting Honey-Ginger Glazed Salmon and Roasted Sweet Potato Rounds with Smoked Salmon–my AIP spin on lox and bagels!

 Lemon is high in Vitamin C, an antioxidant that suppresses inflammation and boosts the immune system.
 It’s also antimicrobial and supports a healthy bacterial balance in your microbiome.
 Vitamin C also plays a role in the formation of collagen, which is necessary for optimal gut barrier function.14